aucoop/servidor_base/README.md

 During the installation process it will be prompt a menu for you to chose which academic services do you want to include in the server.

+## Router configuration

+Note: For this configuration we are using the Ubiquity EdgeRouter-X. The steps taken from here one descrive the minimum configuration necessary to integrate the services of the repo.

+### DHCP Server

+Parameters to configure are:

+* Subnet 192.168.1.0/24
+* Range Start 192.168.1.100
+* Range Stop 192.168.1.200
+* Router 192.168.1.1
+* DNS 192.168.1.2

+Now we need to add a rule to make sure all dns query comes from the server.
+To acomplish this we'll make a rule.